scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** 5
 - **Duration:** concentration, 10 minutes

 Attempt to fill a creatures mind with rage, preventing it from seeing friend from foe.
 Make a spellcasting roll against the creatures willpower save.
-On success the creature loses all remaining AP and makes a single attack against a random creature within its attack range.
+On success the creature loses all remaining AP and makes an attack against a random creature within its attack range.
 For every critical rolled the target adds a normal die for all attack rolls for the duration.
 On each of this creatures turns they must spend it either attacking a random creature in range or move towards the closest creature.
 Each time this creature takes damage they make a willpower save against 2 bad dice, ending this effect on success.

 Add an enhanced die for every level cast above 2nd.